 project may not proceed.
 The actual final assessment cost will be billed

-at the start of construction and may be financed for ten years at 6%
+at the start of construction and may be financed up to twenty (20) years

 Contact the EESD by phone at 248.594.2800 for more information.